ajpalok/2haas-v-1/_posts/2020-04-14-amar-ase-jol.md

 ---

 Title: আমার আছে জল

 Art Work by: Abrar Jahin

-Watch the <a href="https://youtu.be/aPH-It6tL0I">video.</a>

 I started my drawing again after 4 years.
 Now my old color lost the softness..
 But tried to draw with the old color to pass the time.
+Watch the video:
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/aPH-It6tL0I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Comment below with some tips for me..
-At last we say #StayHome and Draw #WithMe
+At last we say <h6>Stay Home</h6> and Draw <h6>With Me</h6>

 Also available on: